jhpce-jhu/jhpce_mkdocs/docs/help/faq.md

 ???
 "Click to expand answer"
     The SAFE desktop is a virtual Windows computer that you can use to run scientific software and access JHPCE.
 For more information see this [item](../access/access-overview.md#safe-desktop).

+## SSH "Bad owner or permissions"

+???
+"Click to expand answer"
+    If you receive a message like "Bad owner or permissions on ~/.ssh/config" or continue to have to provide your password when ssh'ing to JHPCE when you think you have configured things to not need one, your file owner or permissions may be incorrect.
+See [this document](access/ssh.md/#permissions-on-ssh-files) for answers.

 ## I’m getting X11 errors when using rstudio with Putty and Xming